lbarbisch/Current-Probe/README.md

-# HighCurrent-Probe
+# Current-Probe
-Oscilloscope current probe based on a LEM HTFS 800-P current sensor
+Oscilloscope current probe based on a Cross Chip CC6920SO-40A current sensor